 Included excursions are: a sightseeing tour of Venice, timed entrance to St Mark’s Cathedral, entrance to the Doge’s Palace, sightseeing tour of ‘undiscovered’ Venice, a boat tour to Murano and a glass-making demonstration.

-Not included in the price is the Venetian rowing lesson (see Hand-Picked for You section for details).
+Not included in the price is the Venetian rowing lesson (see 'Personalise Your Holiday' section for details).

 Learn to Row a Gondola - from £39 per person